JonathonFly/my-angular-website/README.md

 2. Develop a tags page, such as `Angular` tag page for all articles related to `Angular`.
 3. Create a new theme.
 4. Use Material Icon at local instead of google apis site.
 This is trying to make loading faster.
-5. Use blur up techique to lazy load images.
-In order to improve user experience.
+5. ~~Use blur up techique to lazy load images.
+In order to improve user experience.~~ Implement lazy load images with the help of [echo.js](https://github.com/toddmotto/echo "echo.js").
+Need add gulp tasks to auto attach data-echo attribute to img div.

 ## Pending Issues